Wychbold: Geography and demography

-Economy and transport
+Economy

 Wychbold has several restaurants and pubs, including a Harvester and a McDonald's.
 Holiday Inn runs a hotel within the village, next to the motorway junction.
 There are also multiple petrol stations within the village, along the A38.

 Webbs of Wychbold, a garden centre, is located just outside of Wychbold, and hires large numbers of staff from the local area.
 It is known for the number of events it puts on throughout the year, such as their Christmas ice rink, which bring visitors to the village.
 There is also a Hobbycraft and Cotswold Outdoor within the garden centre.

+Transport

 The A38 runs through Wychbold, connecting it to Droitwich Spa and Bromsgrove.
 The village is by Junction 5 of the M5 motorway, allowing easy travel to Worcester and Birmingham.

+In May 1966, in Nottingham, a new 54-mile motorway was proposed from the M5 at Rashwood, around the south of Birmingham, to the M1 near Nottingham, at Lockington, Leicestershire.
+The subsequent M42 motorway would reach Lockington, as the A42, but the M42 junction with the M5 was moved further north.

 Wychbold main bus service is the 144, run by FirstGroup and goes between Worcester and Birmingham.
 In addition Diamond Bus operate service 145/145A between Rubery and Droitwich via Bromsgrove.

 Both Droitwich Spa and Bromsgrove have train stations, providing services to Hereford and Birmingham.

 Places of worship

 Wychbold's parish church is the church of St Mary de Wyche, located within the Anglican Diocese of Worcester.
 The Grade II* listed church was built between 1888 and 1889, funded by the Amphlett family and John Corbett, an industrialist and the local Member of Parliament.
 The southeast tower contains an original late 13th century doorway.

+The hymn 'In the Cross of Christ I Glory', has a tune written by Walter Whinfield (1865-1919) called 'Wychbold'.
+Walter Whinfield was the curate at nearby St John's church, Bromsgrove, and paid for the building in 1907/8 of the church of Holy Trinity & St Mary at the Chartist village of Dodford, Worcestershire.

 There also stood a Congregational church within the village, dating from 1836.